-When selecting the topics to be addressed in country reviews, the SCSI will consider inputs from other FSB committees and working groups as well as take into account the coverage of similar reviews underway or planned by international organisations and SSBs.
+The topics to be addressed in country peer reviews will be decided by the SCSI, based on suggestions by the FSB Secretariat working in consultation with the reviewed jurisdiction and staff of the IMF (and the World Bank, where appropriate).
+When selecting those topics, the SCSI will consider inputs from FSB committees and working groups as well as take into account the coverage of similar reviews underway or planned by international organisations and SSBs.